Semelai language

-Semelai is an Austroasiatic language spoken in the Malay Peninsula.
+Semelai is an Austroasiatic language spoken in the Malay Peninsula by Semelai people.
 It belongs to the Southern branch of the Aslian language subgrouping.
-The Semelai reside predominantly around the Bera, Serting and associated river systems in the states of Pahang, Negeri Sembilan and Johor.
+The Semelai people reside predominantly around the Bera, Serting and associated river systems in the states of Pahang, Negeri Sembilan and Johor.

+Semelai is notable for being a language with a tripartite verbal alignment.

 Phonology

 Semelai has 32 consonants and 20 vowels.